LightJack05/CrunchBound/README.md

 ## Installation

-Depending on your preferences, the game can be built from source, or you can use either the Arch Linux Package, or the AppImage file provided.
+Depending on your preferences, the game can be built from source or you can use either the Arch Linux Package or the AppImage file provided.

 ### AppImage
 The easiest one is the x86_64 appimage.
 Just download the file from the releases page and run the file: